noahsc0tt/interactive-rubiks-solver/README.md

 # Rubik's Cube Solver

 A Windows Forms application for learning, practicing, and timing Rubik's Cube solves.
-Includes interactive guides, scrambles, and a built-in timer.

 ## Features

-- **Interactive solver:**
+- **Interactive solver**
-  - A step-by-step guide to solving the Rubik's Cube, tailored to your specific cube configuration.
+  - A step-by-step guide to solving the Rubik's Cube, tailored to your specific cube configuration

-- **Timer:**
+- **Timer**
-  - Start/stop timer for tracking solve times.
+  - Start/stop timer for tracking solve times
-  - Random scramble generation.
+  - Random scramble generation

-- **Notation explanation:**
+- **Notation explanation**
-  - A document explaining Rubik's Cube terminology and Singmaster notation.
+  - A document explaining Rubik's Cube terminology and Singmaster notation

 ## Requirements